 I use a font very as close to Handwriting Without Tears as you can get.
 I like how it shows my students where to start their letters and because its an outline of the letters, it is easier for them to follow the space that makes their letters.

 I laminate these cards so they can use them over and over and over again.

-Did I mention these are free items that I have for you if you go HERE.
+Did I mention that these practice mats are FREE for you when you sign up below?